wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 Notice how we inverted the order: First we defined what the output of the loop will be (`print(n)`), and then we created our variable and state the list we will work on (`for n in names`).
 Not that difficult right?

-## Creating a new list with a Comprehension
+## Creating a new List from a Comprehension

 This is how we create a new list from an existing collection with a for loop: